ReDI-School/fullstack_bootcamp/projects/01_ecommerce/03_milestone/lesson.md

    - Use tools like Sentry or LogRocket for error monitoring.

 3. **Granular Boundaries**:
-   - Use multiple Error Boundaries to localize errors and prevent breaking the entire application.
+   - Use multiple Error handling messages or codes to localize errors and prevent breaking the entire application.

 ---

 ### **Key Takeaways**

-1. Use Error Boundaries to catch and handle runtime JavaScript errors.
-2. Handle API errors gracefully with `try...catch` or `.catch()`.
+1. Handle API errors gracefully with `try...catch` or `.catch()`.
-3. Always provide fallback UI to enhance user experience.
+2. Always provide fallback UI to enhance user experience.

 ---